ITU-BDSA23-GROUP23/Chirp/docs/report.md

 # 1. Introduction

 In this report we will briefly describe the project work and outcome of our social media application, Chirp.
 The project is developed for the course "Analysis, Design and Software Architecture (Autumn 2023)", taught by Helge Pfeiffer and Rasmus Lystrøm, at the IT University of Copenhagen.
 The application can be accessed at: https://bdsagroup23chirprazor.azurewebsites.net/.
+Our Github repository that we used for development can be acessed at: https://github.com/ITU-BDSA23-GROUP23/Chirp.

 # 2. Design and Architecture of Chirp!